Misterio77/drupal-12factor/README.md

 As mentioned in the manual setup, it will default to a SQLite database, and can e overwritten with `DRUPAL_DB_*` variables.

-If you want to persist the data outside the container, add a volume argument to docker run`.
-You can either use a named volume: `-v drupal-data:/app/data`; or ind to a host directory: `-v ./data:/app/data`.
+If you want to persist the data outside the container, add a volume argument to `docker run`.
+You can either use a named volume: `-v drupal-data:/app/data`; or bind to a host directory: `-v ./data:/app/data`.

 You can set up the site as usual; using either Drush (use `docker exec --latest it drush`), through the web interface, or by copying your existing data.